What’s Happening in New Brunswick?

 All 2SLGBTQI students in New Brunswick are being denied the ability to succeed to their fullest potential by the Government of New Brunswick’s actions.
 Forcing young people to choose between being misgendered and coming out is unconscionable, and so is forcing teachers to ignore their professional ethical standards and harm their students in this way.

-Egale Canada and New Brunswick-based 2SLGBTQI organizations Alter Acadie NB, Chroma NB, and Imprint Youth submitted a motion to intervene in The Canadian Civil Liberties Association v.
+Egale Canada and New Brunswick-based 2SLGBTQI organizations Alter Acadie, Chroma NB, and Imprint Youth have been granted leave to intervene as added parties in The Canadian Civil Liberties Association v.
 New Brunswick.
 The case is a legal challenge to the government of New Brunswick’s changes to Policy 713, which violates Charter protections for gender diverse students.

 Your donation will go towards our litigation and advocacy efforts, which include initiating and supporting litigation to combat discriminatory government policies and legislation, and making that work accessible to the public.
 Our aim is to help create a world, without homophobia, biphobia, transphobia, and all other forms of oppression so that every person can achieve their full potential, free from hatred and bias.